Gynecomastia Surgery: Pros and Cons

-Given its cause and location, you have options how to deal with it.
+Given its cause and location, you have options on how to deal with it.
 For example, you could work out and hope that regular exercise may provide some success in reducing the size of your “man boobs.”
 If you aren’t ready for surgery, you might want to consider CoolSculpting, which will reduce the fat deposits.
 But, if the cause of your gynecomastia is glandular, neither exercise nor CoolSculpting will solve the problem.

 Let’s Talk Surgery

 If you still haven’t achieved your desired esthetics, gynecomastia surgery may be the right solution for you.
 That’s because the most effective approach for male breast reduction involves surgically removing the excess breast tissue and fat.
-And, just like any other surgical procedures, there are pros and cons.
+And, just like any other surgical procedure, there are pros and cons.

 Pros of Gynecomastia Surgery

 In reducing the size and reshaping a man’s chest, the biggest advantage is to provide my patient with a flat and better-defined, muscular chest.